-The biggest downside of this type of pool is that while it is beneficial to the swimmers using the pool, it is not necessarily the same for the pool itself.
+The biggest downside of this type of swimming pool is that while it is beneficial to the swimmers using the pool, it is not necessarily the same for the pool itself.
 Saltwater is notorious for being corrosive, therefore the ladders, rails, furniture, and equipment may break down quicker.
-This is preventable so speak to your local pool shop and they will discuss options and devices that can be added to the pool to slow down the corrosion.
+This is preventable so speak to your local Maytronics Elite Dealer pool shop and they will discuss options and devices, that can be added to the pool to slow down the corrosion.

 In contrast, the downside to a mineral pool is the initial upfront cost.
 While this is the most expensive option initially, however further savings are often realised in things like reduced electricity usage and chemical costs.

-Tip: A normal chlorinated pool has a range of 1.0 & 3.0 PPM where a mineral pool should have no more than approximately 0.5 PPM to reap the full benefits.
-Your local pool shop dealer will be able to provide the exact number for your pool during the initial consultation and recommendations through pool health checks.
+Tip: A normal chlorinated pool has a range of 1.0 & 3.0 PPM whereas a mineral pool should have no more than approximately 0.5 PPM to reap the full benefits.
+Your local Maytronics Elite Dealer pool shop dealer will be able to provide the exact number for your pool during the initial consultation and recommendations through pool health checks.

 Speak to your local dealer today!